open-ephys/onix-docs/source/Hardware Guide/Commutators/index.rst

 ONIX uses an active commutator to prevents tether twisting during freely moving recordings.
 A inertial measurement unit (IMU) on the headstage or miniscope sends orientation data to the host computer.
-Because the real-time orientation of the animal is known, software (e.g. Bonsai) can be used to send commands to the commutator via its USB interface, and the motor in the commutator will turn when the animal does.
+Because the real-time orientation of the animal is known, software can be used to send commands to the commutator via its USB interface, and the motor in the commutator will turn when the animal does.
 A high-quality radio-frequency rotary joint inside the commutator maintains electrical connectivity for both power and high-frequency data signals between the tether leading to the headstage and the coaxial cable leading to the PCIe host board while turning.

 Features